 - Prompt = Do this now

-This model applied to UX can help explain user behavior and interaction.
+Applied to user experience strategy, this model can help explain user behavior and interactions.
 If a user is not taking an action, one of these elements is missing.
-Each of these elements can be amplified with UX principles to create a user experience that persuades customers through the flow we, as a firm, aim for.
+Additionally, each element can be further amplified by combining it with UX best practices to create an optimal customer experience that ultimately leads to conversion.

-‘Prompts’ are the most firm-controlled piece of the formula.
-When building a website, we have the ability to prompt users to click CTAs, visit pages, and draw attention to specific pieces of information through strategic UX design and content.
+‘Prompts’ are the most brand-controlled ingredient in the formula.
+Website design has the ability to prompt users to click calls-to-action (CTAs), visit pages, and draw attention to specific pieces of information through user experience strategy, design and copy.

-The information architecture and content used across a website can help push users through their journey.
-The copy we utilize on CTAs can determine if a user will feel prompted to click the button or not.
-For example, a CTA with ‘Download the Guide’ rather than the catch-all ‘Learn More’ tells users they are getting more from their click than just another page of information, persuading them to take action.
+The information architecture and content of a website can help navigate users through their purchase journey.
+The CTA copy can determine if a user will indeed feel prompted to click the button or not.
+For example, a CTA of ‘Download the Guide’ rather than the catch-all ‘Learn More’ tells users they are getting more from their click than just another page of information, hopefully persuading them to take action.

-The location of the prompt is equally as important.
-We can strategically place CTAs after important pieces of information or at relevant points of the decision-making process to encourage action.
-When we understand the customer journey, we can understand the content that can reach the user in the right place at the right time.
-Personalization and testing strategies may be helpful in understanding what prompts are most effective for users considering colors, size, location, and copy.
+The location of the prompt is equally important.
+We can strategically place CTAs after important pieces of information or at relevant points in the decision-making process to encourage action.
+By understanding the customer’s journey, we can determine how to deliver the right content to the user in the right location and at the right time.
+Personalization and testing strategies may be helpful in understanding what prompts are most effective, taking into consideration colors, size, location, and written copy.

-Imagine a user visits an e-commerce website with the intent of purchasing a pair of shoes for an upcoming event.
+Imagine a user visits an ecommerce website with the intent of purchasing a pair of shoes for an upcoming event.
 The motivation is inherently rooted in the user’s needs and wants for the new item.
-As a company, we can conduct user research to understand what features customers are looking for during their online shopping experience, how users flow through the information on the website, and who the users are visiting our e-commerce website to know how to speak to them.
-Utilizing UX best practices, we want to ensure the user has the ability to reach their goal of making a purchase.
-This includes allowing the user to easily find the right size, filter through styles and colors, add products to their cart, and have a streamlined checkout process.
-As users go through their shopping experience, we should be delivering prompts to help them through their journey.
-Prompts such as “See similar styles” or “You are only $5 away from free shipping” encourage users towards their goals while also helping the firm push them towards converting.
+We can conduct user research to understand what features customers are looking for during their online shopping experience, how users progress through the information on the website, and who the users are, in order to understand the best way to communicate with them.
+Utilizing UX best practices, we want to ensure the user has the ability to reach their goal or intent of making a purchase.
+This includes allowing the user to easily find the right size, filter through styles and colors, add products to their cart, and experience a streamlined checkout process.
+As users flow through their shopping experience, they should receive prompts helping guide them through their journey.
+Prompts such as “See similar styles” or “You are only $5 away from free shipping” motivate users to accomplish what they set out to do while also encouraging conversions which benefit the brand.